nakranimohit0/azure-docs/articles/virtual-desktop/set-up-scaling-script.md

 Navigate to the runbook (the default name is WVDAutoScaleRunbook) in your resource group hosting the Azure Automation account and select **Overview**.
 On the overview page, select a job under Recent Jobs to view its scaling tool output, as shown in the following image.

-//todo need to update the image as the runbook for ARM based scaling tool is different "WVDAutoScaleRunbookARMBased" and output now looks different
 ![An image of the output window for the scaling tool.](media/tool-output.png)